Christiansborg - Ruins under Christiansborg Palace

 When casting the foundations of the present Christiansborg Palace, workers struck upon the ruins of older buildings and the remnants of a curtain wall.
 Experts were called in from the National Museum, and a close inspection revealed that the ruins dated back as far as 1167.

-What they had come upon was Bishop Absalon's Castle, once situated on a tiny island off the Merchants' Habour.
+What they had come upon was Bishop Absalon's Castle, once situated on a tiny island off the what is now known as Copenhagen.
 Walking around this underground site, you will get an idea of how the castle was continually renewed and developed.

 The later castle and the infamous Blue Tower